Back to Website

 Important

-If you are connecting your application to Customer's Canvas Hub, follow our StorefrontJS docs.
-The instructions provided on this page will help you use the UI Framework when binding to Customer's Canvas Hub is not required.
+If you are connecting your application to Customer's Canvas Hub, follow our StorefrontJS documentation.
+The instructions provided on this page will guide you through using the UI Framework when binding to Customer's Canvas Hub is not necessary.

 UI Framework Installation